Poets of Ukraine. Dmitry Blizniuk. Translated by Sergey Gerasimov

 Kharkiv, Ukraine

 Dmitry Blizniuk is a poet from Ukraine.
-His most recent poems have appeared in Poet Lore, The Pinch, Salamander, Willow Springs, Grub Street, Spillway and many others.
-A Pushcart Prize nominee, he is also the author of The Red Forest (Fowlpox Press, 2018).
+His most recent poems have appeared in Rattle, The Cincinnati Review, The Nation, Prairie Schooner, Plume, The London Magazine, Guernica, Denver Quarterly, Pleiades, and many others.
+A Pushcart Prize nominee, he is also the author of The Red Fоrest (Fowlpox Press, 2018).
+His poems have been awarded RHINO 2022 Translation Prize.

 About the Translator: